Philcon Panel Participant Biographies

-Ben's interests include Anime, hard and soft sciences, promoting DIY/Maker culture, and promoting agricultural awareness.
+Ben's interests include Anime, STEM, promoting DIY/Maker culture, and promoting agricultural awareness.

 Anna Kashina's writing draws on her diverse backgrounds as a Russian-born scientist, a competitive ballroom dancer, and a fan of martial arts, history, and folklore.
 She is the author of the award-winning “Majat Code” series featuring adventure fantasy, medieval politics, assassins, and romance.
 She lives in the US Northeast, where she combines her career in biomedical research and her passion for writing.

-Nicholas Kaufmann is the Bram Stoker Award-nominated, Thriller Award-nominated, and Shirley Jackson Award-nominated author of nine books in the horror, fantasy, and adventure genres, including CHASING THE DRAGON (ChiZine Publications), DYING IS MY BUSINESS (St. Martin's Press), and 100 FATHOMS BELOW (Blackstone Publishing).
-His short fiction has appeared in CEMETERY DANCE, BLACK STATIC, NIGHTMARE MAGAZINE, DARK DISCOVERIES, and others.
+Nicholas Kaufmann is the Bram Stoker Award-nominated, Thriller Award-nominated, Shirley Jackson Award-nominated, and Dragon Award-nominated author of nine books in the horror, fantasy, and adventure genres, including CHASING THE DRAGON (ChiZine Publications), DYING IS MY BUSINESS (St. Martin's Press), and the bestselling 100 FATHOMS BELOW with Steven L. Kent (Blackstone Publishing).
+His short fiction has appeared in CEMETERY DANCE, BLACK STATIC, NIGHTMARE MAGAZINE, INTERZONE, and others.
 In addition to his own original work, he has written for such properties as ZOMBIES VS. ROBOTS and THE ROCKETEER.
-He also teaches writing classes for LitReactor.
 He lives in Brooklyn, NY with his wife and two ridiculous cats.

-Living Historian, Co-Owner of Big Bear Trading Company, ad hoc Troupe Manager for Steam-Funk Studios, and Office Manager at The Nerdy Duo Productions.
+Living Historian, Co-Owner of Big Bear Trading Company, Troupe Manager for Steam-Funk Studios, and Office Manager at The Nerdy Duo Productions.
 Recruited in April of 2013, Ms.Kennedy is a veteran performance director for Steam-Funk Studios, having co-written and produced portions of the firm's stable of content at events spanning the continental United States.
-At The Nerdy Duo Productions, Ms. Kennedy works as an administrator, and is credited as Art Director, Costume Supervisor, Line Producer, and Pre-Production Assistant across various projects.
-As a Historian, Ms. Kennedy has taught adults and children alike to find Inspiration and wonder in the Events of the past, as well as lending her insights for content for The Unconventional.
-Finally, for The Living MultiVerse and other endeavors, Tauney has been the Props Mistress, overseeing costuming, armor, weaponry, props and occasionally, makeup, for many photoshoots to secure visual assets and product identity.
+As a Historian, Ms. Kennedy has taught adults and children alike to find Inspiration and wonder in the Events of the past, as well as lending her insights for content for The Unconventiona and many aspects of The Living MultiVerse.

 Daniel M. Kimmel is the 2018 recipient of the Skylark Award from the New England Science Ficion Association.
 A veteran film critic, he was a Hugo finalist for "Jar Jar Binks Must Die."
 He is the author of a number of short stories, as well as Compton Crook finalist for "Shh!
 It's a Secret."
-His latest novel, "Father of the Bride of Frankenstein," will be released by Fantastic Books in January 2019.
+His latest novel is "Father of the Bride of Frankenstein."

-Kim Kindya is a freelance web content manager, editor, writer, and content manager.
+Kim Kindya is a freelance editor, writer, and content manager.
 She currently has been doing editing work for manga publisher Seven Seas Entertainment.
-She has also worked at the SoHo ArtHouse (formerly the SoHo Gallery for Digital Art) in New York City, where she organized the successful AniMiniCon SoHo anime convention for 3 years.
-She has also been a producer for several interactive digital products, such as the "The Star Trek Encyclopedia," "Farscape: The Game," and the original game "Darkened Skye."
-She has reviewed SF and Fantasy bookw for Publishers Weekly, as well as published X-Men short stories, a Powerpuff Girls "Choose-Your-Own-Adventure" book for kids, and Looney Tunes books for Scholastic.
-She is a Master-level costumer who has competed at Philcon, Lunacon, WorldCon and Costume-Con.
+She has also worked at the SoHo ArtHouse digital art gallery in New York City, where she organized the successful AniMiniCon SoHo anime convention for 3 years.
+She has been a producer at Simon and Schuster Interactive on various digital products, such as the "The Star Trek Encyclopedia," "Farscape: The Game," and the original game "Darkened Skye."
+She has reviewed SF and fantasy bookw for Publishers Weekly and has had published X-Men short stories, a Powerpuff Girls "Choose-Your-Own-Adventure" book for kids, and Looney Tunes books for Scholastic.
+She is a Master-level costumer and has competed at Philcon, Lunacon, WorldCon and Costume-Con.

 30 years ago at Philcon 1980 - Tess Kissinger met Bob Walters, and the rest, as they say, is history.
 Actually, paleontology.
 Tess and Bob are two of the most famous dinosaur artists in the world.
 Recently they were chosen by the US National Park Service to paint the 80 foot long mural at Dinosaur National Monument in Colorado.
 They continue working for Dinosaur National Monument creating mini-murals of the life in the various formations at the Monument as it formerly existed.
 They also have a very popular family dinosaur book "Discovering Dinosaurs" available in Barnes

-Anastasia Klimchynskaya is a doctoral candidate at the University of Pennsylvania, where she's working on a dissertation on the emergence of science fiction in the 19th century.
-In particular, she's exploring how the genre came out of the scientific history of the period.
+Anastasia Klimchynskaya is a postdoctoral researcher at the Institute on the Formation of Knowledge at the University of Chicago.
+Her current book project focuses on articulating how the new technoscientific paradigm brought about by industrialization gave rise to the literary form of science fiction.
 She has presented on science fiction, AI, Star Trek, fandom history, and transmedia storytelling at various conferences and conventions, including Star Trek: Mission NYC, Escape Velocity, and Science in Public, and recently taught a course titled "Living in a Science Fiction World," which used sci-fi to tackle contemporary sociopolitical, legal, and technological issues.
-She's passionate about using science fiction as a tool to envision and prepare for our future, and loves to explore the means through which science fiction so often becomes science fact.
-She is also head of Media Programming for Philcon, at which she has been a panelist since 2014, and a peer reviewer for the Journal of Science Fiction.
+She has been on the Philcon programming committee since 2015, and is currently Deputy Head of Programming.

 Diane Kovalcin is a long-time costumer, competing in both Science Fiction and Historical masquerades, a quilter and fan fiction writer.
 She also loves Star Wars and the BBC tv show Merlin - just ask her (or better yet, don't ask as she won't shut up about it).

 Dr. Lawrence Kramer has had a lifelong interest in science, sparked at a young age by avidly reading science fiction.
 He worked in the pharmaceutical industry followed by a career as a programmer analyst for a Fortune 500 financial company.
-However, the lure of science was too great to resist and Larry went back to school and earned his PhD at Rutgers University where he taught genetics and published original research looking at proteins involved in allowing synapses to become stronger or weaker.
-He has also taught at Drew University, and currently teaches varied biology courses at Raritan Valley, a nationally recognized community college in NJ.
-A frequent guest at Science fiction conventions, he has spoken on topics including scientific accuracy in fiction, science education, gene testing, ethics/trends in biology, and the spread of antibiotic resistant bacterial strains, and occasionally on some of his favorite books and media.
+However, the lure of science was too great to resist, and Larry went back to school and earned his PhD at Rutgers University where he taught genetics and published original research looking at proteins involved in allowing synapses to become stronger or weaker.
+He has also taught at Drew University, and currently loves teaching and mentoring students in biology courses at Raritan Valley, a nationally recognized community college in NJ.
+A frequent guest at science fiction conventions, he has spoken on topics including scientific accuracy in fiction, science education, gene testing, genetic engineering, ethics/trends in biology, antibiotic resistant bacterial strains, and occasionally on some of his favorite books and media.

 Diane Arrelle, the pen name of South Jersey writer Dina Leacock, has sold more than 250 short stories and has three published books including Just A Drop In The Cup, a collection of short-short stories and her newest collection of horror stories, Seasons On The Dark Side, .